Faculty Resources

 Dominican Faculty or Staff with a Disability and/or Condition

-If you are a faculty or staff member at Dominican University who needs support concerning their disability and/or condition, please reach out to Human Resources at hr@dom.edu.
+If you are a faculty or staff member at Dominican University who needs support concerning their disability and/or condition, please reach out to the Office of People and Culture at opc@dom.edu.